Umuagbai: Etymology of the Name Umuagbai

 The settlement known as Umuagbai was, and is still basically constituted by the children of Okweleze and Agbai, the descendants of Okobo, alongside those adopted wards, together with the Otonis believed to be the aborigines.
 The name of the town in times past before it was renamed by Jite Agbai (Egbe) was then known as Okobo, which was named after the forebear of the people.
 It is also important to add here that the name the town bears today as “Umuagbai” had its root from the moment there was an altercation in the line of succession to the throne of Onyenwe Ala of Umuagbai about the 17th century, which resulted in the emergence of Jite Agbai (Egbe) as the fourth in the series of rulers of Umuagbai.
 The name “Umuagbai” is derived from the words “Umu” meaning“ children” and “Agbai” the name of the man who was the father of Chief Jite.
 This change of name was done by chief Jite to pay homage to his father.
 Umuagbai was founded about the 14th century, and this probably explains why C.T.C.
 Ennals saw Umuagbai as one of the ancestral towns of the Ndokis.
-However, it is important to note that there has been no archaeological investigation carried to find out how old the village of Umuagbai.
+However, there has been no archaeological investigation carried to find out how old the village of Umuagbai.